daodu-tobi/Nrega-Analysis--Power-Bi/README.md

 ## Problem Statement

-NREGA is a vital initiative to alleviate rural unemployment and poverty in India.
+NREGA is a vital initiative to alleviate rural unemployment and poverty.
 This project seeks to address several key questions and challenges associated with NREGA:

 ● How effective is NREGA in providing employment opportunities to rural households?